Service Authentication

 context_id = os.environ.get('DTZ_CONTEXT_ID')

-# Make authenticated request to DTZ API
+# Make an authenticated request to the DTZ API

 headers = {